 Managing Slow Receivers

-If the receiver fails to receive a message, the sender continues to attempt to deliver the message as long as the receiving member is still in the distributed system.
+If the receiver fails to receive a message, the sender continues to attempt to deliver the message as long as the receiving member is still in the cluster.

 During the retry cycle, Geode throws warnings that include this string: